rugleb/cuda/README.md

 ## Task

-Implement a program that implements the heat exchange process in a rod of length SIZE using an explicit difference scheme of the finite difference method.
+Implement a program that implements the heat exchange process in a rod of ARRAY SIZE length using an explicit difference scheme of the finite difference method.

 ## Run